juicedata/juicefs/README.md

 Before you begin, make sure you have:

-1. Redis database for metadata storage
+1. A compatible database for metadata storage
-2. Object storage for storing data blocks
+2. An Object storage for storing data blocks
 3. [JuiceFS Client](https://juicefs.com/docs/community/installation) downloaded and installed

 Please refer to [Quick Start Guide](https://juicefs.com/docs/community/quick_start_guide) in the community doc (or doc in [this repo](docs/en/getting-started/for_local.md)) to start using JuiceFS right away!